‘Are you gay, though?’ Video shows man throwing punch in possible bias attack

 "We are hoping that he will come in and talk with us, but we don't have anything set in stone yet with that," Wilkings said.
 The police declined to release the suspect's name.

-Wilkings said SLCPD is still trying to speak to any witnesses involved and to track down all available surveillance video footage in the area.
+Wilkings said the department is still trying to speak to any witnesses involved and to track down all available surveillance video footage in the area.

 As for whether the crime will be "enhanced" with hate crimes charges, "that all comes down to the DA's office," Wilkings said.
 "It is being investigated as a possible hate crime, but obviously we have got to do our job and investigate it and see where it leads us."